-What with all the recent social dubiousness about the very concept of commitment– e.g. “does marriage necessarily imply commitment, or is it a withering institution”?-it has made this term rather loaded, and consequently misunderstood, I feel.
+What with all the recent social dubiousness about the very concept of commitment – i.e., “does marriage necessarily imply commitment, or is it a withering institution”? – it has made this term rather loaded, and consequently misunderstood, I feel.

 While we generally do associate commitment with parental ties, love relationships and professional/monetary/contractual bonds, the tentacles of commitment spread much wider than we think…

-In fact, it was a point that transpired in a recent conversation with my fiance (yes, drum roll please, I am engaged to be married, hurrah!) that made me commit to the idea of writing and keeping a blog and hitherto a website (i.e. you can now see all my articles, academic work and poetry on this site too)!
+In fact, it was a point that transpired in a recent conversation with my fiance (yes, drum roll please, I am engaged to be married, hurrah!) that made me commit to the idea of writing and keeping a blog and hitherto a website!

 I find that I open up more easily through my writing, rather than via facial expressions, especially when it comes to unleashing deeper feelings of love, anger and bafflement which is when people sometimes read me in the most erroneous of interpretations!